VedadGastan/VIS/README.md

 ## Project Structure

-This project is split into two repositories:
+This project is split into two parts:

 - Web scraper that collects car listings from olx.ba and saves them to CSV
 - Data analysis notebook (this repo)